steveblue/architect/README.md

 The workflow that has worked in the past is as follows:

 - bundle all modules separately with compiler.jar (main.js, lazy1.module.ngfactory.js, etc)
-- use output manifest to find duplicate dependencies
+- analyze output manifest to find duplicate dependencies
-- pull shared dependencies into vendor chunk
+- store paths to shared dependencies into Array
+- store paths to main bundle files in Array
-- pull unique module dependencies into module chunk(s)
+- store paths unique module dependencies & module files in Array(s)
 - write .conf file that configures closure compiler to bundle chunks
 - run compiler.jar application to optimize project

-Proposed new workflow:
+Proposed new workflow that could speed things up:

 - query project for lazyloaded modules
-- find dependencies for each module
+- analyze dependencies for each module
-- pull shared dependencies into vendor chunk
+- store paths to shared dependencies into Array
+- store paths to main bundle files in Array
-- pull unique dependencies into module chunk(s)
+- store paths unique module dependencies & module files in Array(s)
 - write .conf file that configures closure compiler to bundle chunks
 - run compiler.jar application to optimize project